A mother’s worst nightmare

 “We have no doubt that the RFDS saved Jack’s life.
 Without you we would have lost our son,” says a thankful Susan.

 Every two minutes someone, somewhere in Australia depends on the Flying Doctor.
 For the last 90 years our crew has been at the ready, day and night, but we can’t do it without you.
-So today, we are we are asking for your help.
+So today, we are asking for your help.

 This tax time, we hope to raise $841,000 to equip the Flying Doctor with the very best medical equipment and highly trained crew needed to save the lives of people like Jack.